-The Bonds are issued to refund (i) the \$57,900,000 outstanding principal amount of General Obligation Capital Improvement Bonds, Unlimited Tax Series C of December, 2002 of the District maturing in the years 2014 to 2016, both inclusive (the "2002C Bonds") and (ii) the \$146,000,000 outstanding principal amount of Variable Rate General Obligation Capital Improvement Bonds, Unlimited Tax Series E of December 2002 of the District (the "2002E Bonds").
+On February 14, 2007, the District sold \$188,315,000 principal amount of its General Obligation Refunding Bonds, Unlimited Tax Series A of March, 2007 (the "Series A Unlimited Tax Bonds").
+The Series A Unlimited Tax Bonds are expected to be issued on March 21, 2007 to refund (i) the \$57,900,000 outstanding principal amount of General Obligation Capital Improvement Bonds, Unlimited Tax Series C of December, 2002 of the District maturing in the years 2014 to 2016, both inclusive (the "2002C Bonds") and (ii) the \$146,000,000 outstanding principal amount of Variable Rate General Obligation Capital Improvement Bonds, Unlimited Tax Series E of December 2002 of the District (the "2002E Bonds").

-On or about March 1, 2007, the District expects to sell \$93,130,000\ principal amount of its General Obligation Refunding Bonds, Unlimited Tax Series B of March, 2007 (the "Series B Unlimited Tax Bonds") and \$103,500,000\ principal amount of its General Obligation Refunding Bonds, Limited Tax Series C of March, 2007 (the "Series C Limited Tax Bonds").
-The Series B Unlimited Tax Bonds will be issued to refund the \$100,000,000\ outstanding principal amount of General Obligation Capital Improvement Bonds, Unlimited Tax Series of July, 2006 (the "2006 ULT Bonds" and together with the 2002C Bonds and the 2002E Bonds, the "Prior Unlimited Tax Bonds").
+The Unlimited Tax Bonds are issued to refund the \$100,000,000 outstanding principal amount of General Obligation Capital Improvement Bonds, Unlimited Tax Series of July, 2006 (the "2006 ULT Bonds" and together with the 2002C Bonds and the 2002E Bonds, the "Prior Unlimited Tax Bonds").
 The Prior Unlimited Tax Bonds were issued to finance construction projects initiated prior to October 1, 1991, including projects included in the District's Tunnel and Reservoir Plan ("TARP").
-The Series C Limited Tax Bonds will be issued to refund the \$110,435,000\ outstanding principal amount of General Obligation Capital Improvement Bonds, Limited Tax Series of July, 2006 maturing in the years 2027 and 2033 (the "Prior Limited Tax Bonds" and together with the Prior Unlimited Tax Bonds, the "Prior Bonds").
+The Limited Tax Bonds are issued to refund the \$110,435,000 outstanding principal amount of General Obligation Capital Improvement Bonds, Limited Tax Series of July, 2006 maturing in the years 2027 and 2033 (the "Prior Limited Tax Bonds" and together with the Prior Unlimited Tax Bonds, the "Prior Bonds").
 The Prior Limited Tax Bonds were issued to finance other capital improvement projects of the District.
 For additional information concerning the District's construction plan, see APPENDIX B - "CAPITAL IMPROVEMENTS PROGRAM."